 EMIC conferences and panel discussions bring together industry leaders, researchers and policy makers to discuss energy issues that influence executive decisions, national policies and public debate.
 EMIC members help determine conference topics and participate in panel discussions.

-The Energy Management and Innovation Center is establishing a core of energy-specific business curriculum in accounting, finance, marketing, financial and commodity risk management, and economics and geopolitical risk.
+The Energy Management and Innovation Center established a core of energy-specific business curriculum in accounting, finance, marketing, financial and commodity risk management, and economics and geopolitical risk.
 The core curriculum is complemented by electives in energy technology and policy and the environment.
-The EMIC also supports international student energy treks.
+EMIC also supports international student energy treks.

 UT Energy Poll

 The University of Texas at Austin Energy Poll provides an objective, authoritative look at consumer attitudes and perspectives on key energy issues.
 It is designed to help inform national discussion, business planning and policy development.
-Conducted biannually, the online poll rates leadership on energy issues; measures consumers’ energy priorities; and tracks knowledge, influences and specific energy consumption behaviors.
+Conducted biannually, the online poll rates leadership on energy issues, measures consumers’ energy priorities, tracks knowledge, and influences specific energy consumption behaviors.
 The design reflects a collaborative effort by academics and polling experts, non-governmental organizations, large energy users and energy producers.

-The EMIC encourages and supports objective empirical research in the broad areas of technology commercialization, risk assessment, innovation and energy management.
+The EMIC encourages and supports objective empirical research in the broad areas of technology commercialization, risk assessment, innovation, and energy management.
 The Center is currently affiliated with approximately 20 faculty researchers engaged in or planning research on energy issues such as risk analysis, consumer behavior and regulation, with planned expansion into other diverse areas.
-Our goal is to triple the output of energy-related research published in major academic journals.